Built in 1885, Still the Life of the Party

 The historic Grand Hotel is one of downtown McKinney’s greatest gems.
 Rooted in charm, comfort, and warm hospitality, the upscale hotel is an ideal home for staycations, business events, and celebrations.
 The hotel offers unique experiences through curated guest programs that embrace the essence of McKinney.

-Water Boy Farms
+BOOK YOUR STAYWater Boy Farms

 We started our own organic farm to supply our restaurants, called Water Boy Farms.
-The name is derived from Rick’s father, who as a state championship basketball and football coach, taught him to treat the water boy the same as the quarterback.
+The name is derived from Rick’s father, a state championship basketball and football coach, who taught him to treat the water boy the same as the quarterback.
 This farm reflects the servitude mentality that we have as a company.

-Seed Project Foundation
+LEARN MORESeed Project Foundation

 The Seed Project Foundation funds educational, agricultural, and community initiatives that support sustainability.
 We define sustainability as a social challenge that improves the current quality of life without compromising future generations.
 Providing seed money for local causes that enhance sustainability is our mission.